Jobeer1/Ubuntu-Patient-Care/README.md

 - **AI Latency**: Ensuring Gemini and ElevenLabs respond in real-time.
 - **Community Health**: Custom metrics tracking "Integrity Scores" and "Quest Completion Rates".
 - **System Vitals**: Error rates on the Flask backend and Cloudflare tunnels.

 ---

+## 🎮 Gamification: The Forge & Integrity XP

+We gamify the healing process using "The Forge," an AI persona that acts as a mentor.
+*   **Integrity XP:** Users earn Experience Points (XP) for demonstrating vulnerability, insight, and resilience in their conversations.
+*   **Insights Profile:** A dedicated UI tracks the user's "Level" and stores a history of profound insights extracted from their conversations.
+*   **Visual Feedback:** Users see their XP grow in real-time, reinforcing positive mental health habits.

+---